In consultation with AAJA’s president, the all-volunteer committee considers and issues statements on AAJA’s behalf.

 After an editorial lapse by Vice Media, the Asian American Journalists Association’s (AAJA’s) MediaWatch Committee urges Vice Media Group and other media outlets to be vigilant about their representation of Asians and Asian American and Pacific Islander communities.

 AAJA is seeking candidates to join its newly revamped MediaWatch committee.
-MediaWatch holds news organizations accountable to standards of accuracy and fairness in covering Asian
+MediaWatch holds news organizations accountable to standards of accuracy and fairness in covering Asian Americans and Pacific Islanders and

 FORMER MEDIA WATCH MEMBERS